Come to discover what life is like in Years 12 and 13 at EGS Sixth Form….

 If a subject combination is not possible at EGS we may suggest that one of the subjects is taken at Enfield County if possible.
-We will discuss specific options with individual students during our student interviews in March/April 2021.
+We will discuss specific options with individual students during our student interviews.

 Do students enjoy the Sixth Form?

 In our most recent sixth form survey (Summer 2020) 97% of students said that they enjoy the Sixth Form and value the wide range of opportunities to get involved with.
 98% of students believe that their teachers are accessible and that they are encouraged to develop their independent learning skills.